Jakub Menšík

 Jakub Menšík (/cs/; born 1 September 2005) is a Czech professional tennis player.

-He has a career-high ATP singles ranking of world No. 16 and a doubles ranking of No. 271, both achieved on 18 August 2025.
-Menšík is currently the No. 2 Czech singles player.
-He has won one ATP Tour singles title, a Masters 1000 event at the 2025 Miami Open.
+He has a career-high ATP singles ranking of world No. 12, achieved on 2 March 2026, and a doubles ranking of No. 271, achieved on 18 August 2025.
+Menšík's best result is reaching the semifinal of the 2026 French Open.

-On the junior tour, Menšík had an ITF combined ranking of world No. 3, achieved on 31 January 2022.
-He reached the final of the 2022 Australian Open Junior singles event.
+He is currently the No. 1 Czech singles player.

+Menšík has won two ATP Tour singles titles, including an ATP Masters 1000 at the 2025 Miami Open.
+He represents Czechia at the Davis Cup.

+Early life and background

+Jakub Menšík was born on September 1 2005 in Prostějov, Czech Republic.

 Career

-Juniors
+2022: Juniors

-He lost in the final of the Junior 2022 Australian Open to Bruno Kuzuhara after suffering from thigh muscle cramps.
+Menšík was a runner-up in the boys' singles category at the 2022 Australian Open, losing in the final to top-seed Bruno Kuzuhara after suffering from thigh muscle cramps.

+He had good results on the ITF junior circuit, maintaining a 85–28 singles win-loss record and reached an ITF junior combined ranking of world No. 2 on 4 April 2022.

-2023: Major debut and third round
+2023: Major debut and third round, top 150

-In May 2023 he won his first Challenger, the 2023 Sparta Prague Open defeating Dominik Koepfer in just his sixth Challenger main-draw appearance, becoming the youngest Czech Challenger champion in history at 17 years old.
+In May 2023, Menšík won his first Challenger title at the 2023 Sparta Prague Open, defeating Dominik Koepfer in the final.
+It was Menšík's sixth ATP Challenger main-draw appearance, and with that title he became the youngest Czech Challenger champion in history – at 17 years old.
 The only previous 17-year-old Czech champion was former World No. 4 Tomáš Berdych, who captured two Challenger titles in 2003.

-He competed in the first qualifying round of the US Open, beating Fabio Fognini 1–6, 6–1, 6–1.
+Menšík competed in the first qualifying round of the US Open, beating Fabio Fognini 1–6, 6–1, 6–1.
 He then defeated Leandro Riedi in the second round, and then qualified on his debut for the main draw of a Grand Slam for the first time with a two-set victory against compatriot Zdeněk Kolář.
 He then won his first Major match defeating Grégoire Barrère, becoming the youngest man since Borna Ćorić in 2014 to win a main draw match at the US Open.
 He then defeated fellow first-time Major qualifier Titouan Droguet a day before his 18th birthday, before losing to Taylor Fritz in straight sets in the third round.
+He rose to No. 151 in the rankings and would later reach the top 150.